Bonnie M. Dumanis

 - Seasoned Law Enforcement Manager

-In 1994, DA Dumanis was elected to the Municipal Court.
-She served in this capacity for the next four years using her strength in organizational leadership to create one of the first Drug Courts in San Diego, which has since been recognized as a national model.
+In 1990, Bonnie was appointed by the Court and served as Superior Court Referee.
+She was elected Judge of the Municipal Court in 1994.
+She served in this capacity for the next four years, using her strength in organizational leadership to create one of the first Drug Courts in San Diego, which was recognized as a national model.

-In addition to her dedication to the criminal justice system, DA Dumanis has never wavered in her support of community and civic organizations.
-She serves on the California State Bar Association Board of Governors, is President of the California District Attorneys Association, on the board of the National District Attorneys Association, is a Commissioner for California Peace Officers Standards and Training, a member of the San Diego County Police Chiefs and Sheriff`s Association, an Earl B. Gilliam Bar Association Member, a past president of the Lawyers Club of San Diego, served on the Board of Directors of the San Diego Bar Association and taught ethics at the University Of San Diego School Of Law.
+In addition to her dedication to the criminal justice system, Bonnie has never wavered in her support of community and civic organizations.
+She has served on the California State Bar Board of Governors, is past president of the California District Attorneys Association, was a Commissioner for California Peace Officers Standards and Training, is Vice-President of the National District Attorneys Association, is a member of the San Diego County Police Chiefs’ and Sheriff`s Association, served as past president of the Lawyers Club of San Diego, served on the Board of Directors of the San Diego Bar Association and taught ethics at the University Of San Diego School Of Law.

 Bonnie has also volunteered for hospice and the Mesa Vista Hospital.
 She currently serves on the Advisory Boards for MADD (Mothers Against Drunk Driving) and Second Chance.